 Prostate Cancer

-Prostate cancer is the most common malignant tumor found in the male population of the United States and is also the 5th killer cancer of males in Hong Kong.
-The number of patients has been increasing in recent years, with most of them above the age of 50.
+Prostate cancer is the one of the top ten killer cancer of males in Hong Kong.
+The number of patients has been increasing in recent years, with median age of cancer incidence is around 70 years.

-(Special thanks to Dr. HC CHENG, Associate Consultant, Department of Clinical Oncology, Queen Elizabeth Hospital for reviewing the information of this page.)
+(Special thanks to Dr. Tim Wai CHAN, Associate Consultant, Department of Clinical Oncology, Queen Elizabeth Hospital, and Dr. Kin Chung LEE, Associate Consultant, Department of Clinical Oncology, United Christian Hospital for reviewing the information of this page.)

 1